[Strategically Speaking] How do you feel about budgets?

 Tiffany Thibodeau Consulting

 Hi!
-I'm Tiffany, and I'm a grant consultant specializing in education and youth development.
+I'm Tiffany.
 I write a bi-weekly-ish newsletter titled, "Strategically Speaking," where I share tips and insights to help busy nonprofit leaders build out their grant strategy.
 I also include a couple of upcoming grant opportunities.

 Read more from Tiffany Thibodeau Consulting